 I used to think that mom guilt would go away as my kids got older.
-I used to think that as my kids got more able and independent, the things for me to feel guilty about would lessen.
+I used to think that as my kids became more able and independent, the things for me to feel guilty about would lessen.

-Oh, girl.
-Pull up a chair.
+Girl, you might want to pull up a chair.
 Here goes.

 I mean, I didn’t stay home to work from home, I stayed home to homeschool.
-(There is so much ouch in that sentence.)

 You may also enjoy…You Might Be A Homeschool Mom If…

 I mean, do you feel me?
 Or am in an ocean of homeschool mom insanity all by myself?
 Because my fear is that my kids are going to someday end up on the psychiatrist’s couch saying (with copious amounts of sarcasm and air quotes): Yeah.
 My mom “homeschooled” me but I really think it was just a ploy for her to be able to spend more time on her “writing career”.